cheshire-cat-ai/core/mkdocs/conceptual/cheshire_cat/rabbit_hole.md

 E["🪝"] --> F["🪝summarization"];
 F["🪝summarization"] --> G["🪝"];
 end
-rb --> H["🐘Episodic Memory"]
+G["🪝"] --> H["🐘Episodic Memory"]
 ```

-Nodes with the :hook: point the execution places where there is an available [hook](../plugins/hooks.md) to customize the execution pipeline.
+Nodes with the :hook: point the execution places where there is an available [hook](../plugins.md) to customize the execution pipeline.